 “Vacation pay” refers to paid leave given to an employee.
 Many companies’ leave policies permit employees to gradually accrue this paid time off as they rack up hours worked.

 Leave pay is a liability to employers: When an employee uses all his/her paid leave, this liability vanishes.
 But if an employee leaves the job without having used the vacation time, then the employer may have to pay the monetary value of the unused time (depending on their leave policy).

-One common way to calculate the value of leave pay is to multiply the unused vacation hours an employee has left (if any) by his/her hourly wage.
+One common way to calculate the value of leave pay is to multiply the unused vacation hours an employee has left (if any) by his/her hourly rate.
 So if a $10-an-hour employee quits with 10 hours of unused time off, then the employer may have to pay the employee an extra $100 ($10 wage times 10 hours).2

 An employer does not owe an employee any money for unused paid leave if the employee manual, employment contract, or general policy either:

 - is silent on the subject of leave pay, or

 - explicitly states that the employer does not owe employees leave pay, or

 - explicitly states that employees give up their right to leave pay under certain conditions — such as not giving two weeks notice — and the employee meets one of those conditions

 But when employers promise their employees money for unused paid leave, then they are required to deliver on it.
 If they do not, the employee may sue the employer (as discussed below).3